abdirahman-mahat/github-search/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
-# link to ive site
+# link to live site
 https://abdirahman-mahat.github.io/github-search/